 It is also important to be aware that some cities and counties have even higher minimum wages than the state they are located in.
 In general, with most employment laws, you should adhere to the law that is most beneficial to the employee.

-If you feel your Practice may need assistance with any of the above information, please reach out to HR for Health and SCHEDULE A CALL, or call: 877.779.4747, or email: firstname.lastname@example.org today!
+If you feel your Practice may need assistance with any of the above information, or you have a question that is not addressed here, please reach out to HR for Health and SCHEDULE A CALL, or call: 877.779.4747, or email: email@example.com today!

 HR for Health is one of the nation’s leading Human Resources Management Systems (HRMS) used by small to mid-sized practices.
 HR for Health has provided the following complimentary articles to ensure you have a game plan when addressing complex HR matters.